The best affordable studio monitors | DEFINITIVE OPTIONS!

 Now without further ado, let’s get rolling!

-It doesn’t make sense to buy a pair of speakers that’s going to hype the low end, while rendering everything else muddy.
-For that reason a lone I won’t even recommend any KRK monitors today.
-I will however mention two other really good options, and provide a video comparison which actually includes the KRK Rokit 5 sound.
+It doesn’t make sense to buy a pair of speakers that’s going to hype the low end while rendering everything else muddy.
+For that reason alone I won’t even recommend any KRK monitors today.
+I will however mention two other really good options and provide a video comparison that actually includes the KRK Rokit 5 sound.
 You will see just how terrible they are in comparison to the other 2.

-Backtracking, when I was looking for the best entry level option, I came across the JBL LSR 305.
+Backtracking, when I was looking for the best entry-level option, I came across the JBL LSR 305.
 It just kept popping up in my searches, so I read as many reviews as I could about them.
-Nearly every one I read was stellar, so I had to bite the bullet and get them.
+Nearly every review I read was stellar, so I had to bite the bullet and get them.

 I don’t regret the purchase at all.

 They’re worth every penny and more and have been going strong in my studio since 2014.
 With that in mind, let’s dive right into the review!